darold/pgtt-rsl/README.md

 Oracle Global Temporary Tables (GTT) are permanent, they are created as regular tables visible to all users but their content is relative to the current session or transaction.
-Even if the table is persistent a session or transction can not see rows written by an other session.
+Even if the table is persistent a session or transaction can not see rows written by an other session.

 An other difference is that Oracle Global Temporary Table can be created in any schema while it is not possible with PostgreSQL where